sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 - Join groups and participate in discussions on GCconnex/GCcollab, as well as external communities
 - Take part in Service Canada staff training
 - Register for training/events offered by ESDC and CSPS

-##### Improve

-- Understand teams performance levels and set realistic goals
-- Identify gaps in your daily work performance and establish improvement priorities
-- Gather metrics (ex.: start and end date) for things your team works on
-- Show improvement based on metrics, the [Goals](#goals) and your team's mandate
-- Review existing processes and governance structure
-- Identify issues and raise them to your manager or as Grassroots initiatives or Proof of concepts
-- Automate repetitive manual tasks where possible, at the team and individual level

 ### Goals